 For Roth IRA owners, the IRS has increased the 2023 contribution limit another $500 to $6,500 for individuals and $7,500 for those age 50 and over.
 If you want to reach this limit by making a monthly payment to your IRA, your payment would be $541 per month.
 Or, you could make a single payment of the above amounts to your IRA and stay within the limit.
 And, don’t forget that you can continue to make tax-advantaged contributions to your IRA for 2022 up to April 15, 2023.

 There are income limitations to some IRA contributions based on marital status and some people at specific income levels could make more contributions.
 Talk to your tax advisor to make the most of these contribution levels for 2023.
-If you own a Catholic United IRA (individual retirement annuity) contact your local Catholic United representative to review how you could take advantage of these 2023 limits.
+If you own a Catholic United IRA (individual retirement annuity) contact your local Catholic United Advisor to review how you could take advantage of these 2023 limits.

 4. Know your credit score.
 Knowing your current credit score helps you in two ways.
 First, it helps you know how financial institutions define their relationship with you based on your credit worthiness.
 Second, it helps you keep your identity secure.
 Credit scores are summarized and used by credit agencies to scrutinize an individual person’s financial behavior and determine their “creditworthiness.”
 The best score is 850, with average scores in the range of 650 to 750.
 The higher your score, the more likely a lender will consider you a good risk in a financial relationship.
 If you have a low credit score, banks are more likely to charge you higher interest rates on loans and credit cards, or they may deny you those financial tools outright.